-Height: Approximately 35cm from base of pot.
+Height: Approximately 20cm from base of pot.

-Potting mix: A light airy mix that is fast draining, a mixture of coco coir, orchid bark and perlite is ideal.
+Potting mix: A well draining mix composed of coco coir, perlite or vermiculite, orchid bark and worm castings.